pantheon-systems/documentation/source/content/guides/upgrade-drupal-8-ic-to-drupal-9.md

 ## Will This Guide Work for Your Site?

-You must be on Drupal 8 and using Integrated Composer to use this guide.
+You must be on Drupal using Integrated Composer to use this guide.
 You can confirm that Integrated Composer is set up by checking that your site has the [Pantheon drupal-composer-managed repo](https://github.com/pantheon-upstreams/drupal-composer-managed) in its upstream.

 Confirm the site requirements in the sections below before upgrading to the latest version of Drupal.